Iryna Farion: Opposition to Russian language in Ukraine

 In February 2010, on International Mother Language Day, Farion was filmed instructing kindergartners to avoid using Russian names.
 In one instance, she tells them to "go where the Mashas live" if they wanted to be called Masha; a video of the incident was aired on Russian state television and was widely criticized.
 The incident was also widely discussed and criticized in the Ukrainian media.
 One deputy from the Party of Regions asked the Prosecutor General of Ukraine to file a criminal case against her on the grounds of language-based and nationality-based discrimination.

 In June 2010, Farion stated: "We have 14% of Ukrainians who indicated that their native language is Russian, that is, the language of the occupier.
 This indicates a terrible mutation of their consciousness.
 These are 5 million Ukrainian degenerates.
 And they need to be saved".
 Farion also suggested that Ukrainians who do not know the Ukrainian language should be imprisoned.
 That year she also called for a campaign to "punch every Russian-speaking person in the jaw".

+During her term in the Verkhovna Rada, Farion was a vocal opponent of the 2012 Law on the Principles of State Language Policy, which expanded the use of regional languages in Ukraine.
+She also called for measures to prevent the use of Russian during parliamentary sessions.

 In 2017, she urged against giving jobs and education to those who do not speak Ukrainian.

+In 2018, Farion attracted controversy after commenting on an incident in Mariupol in which a serviceman reportedly had his jaw broken during a conflict at a café after requesting service in Ukrainian.
+In response, Farion wrote that Ukrainians should “kick every Moscow-mouthed person in the jaw”, arguing that stronger action against Russian speakers would have helped Ukraine achieve victory in the war earlier.

 In April 2018, Farion called Russian-speaking Ukrainians "mentally retarded" and claimed that they had caused the Russo-Ukrainian War.
 Later in 2019, she emphasized that the Russian-speaking population of Eastern Ukraine are the "authors of the war" because "if there were no such [Russian speakers], Putin would have no one to protect".

+In another incident in January 2023, Farion discussed her grandson’s reaction to Russian-speaking refugee children in kindergarten.
+She stated that her grandson had to “teach [them] Ukrainian with his little fist” and expressed approval of his behaviour, referring to Russian-speaking children in derogatory terms.

+In the same month, Farion attracted controversy after comments regarding the destruction of Mariupol during the Russian invasion of Ukraine.
+In an interview, she described the events in Mariupol as “karmic”, arguing that they were the consequence of the previous political choices and behaviour of some residents of the city.
+The remarks were criticised by those who argued that they placed responsibility for Russia’s military actions on Ukrainian civilians.